toddaustin07/MQTTDevices/README.md

 ## Use Cases
 If you have a device or application that publishes messages using MQTT, then you can use this driver to easily integrate into SmartThings.
-If you have a device or application that responds to messages from MQTT, then you can use this driver to initiate MQTT messages from supported device types such as switchs or momentary buttons.
+If you have a device or application that responds to messages from MQTT, then you can use this driver to initiate MQTT messages from supported SmartThings device types such as switches or momentary buttons.

 ## Pre-requisites
 * SmartThings Hub